-Senior goaltender Corinne Boyles stopped 21 shots for the Eagles
+Senior goaltender Corinne Boyles earns tenth career shutout with 21 saves for Eagles

 BURLINGTON, Vt. - Vermont native Melissa Bizzari scored two goals to lead the second-ranked Boston College Eagles to a 4-0 win over Vermont Sunday afternoon in the regular season finale for both teams at Gutterson Fieldhouse.

 The Eagles opened the scoring 14:09 into the first period on the power play.
 A one-timed shot by Bizzari deflected high in the air off a Vermont defender's stick and went over Vermont goaltender Kelci Lanthier and in for Bizzari's 15th goal of the season.

 Bizzari struck again at the 6:24 mark of the second period.
 Alex Carpenter hit her in stride with a pass to lead her in on a breakaway on Lanthier.
 She went to her right and beat Lanthier with a quick shot back to her left.